RobotecAI/ROSCon2023Demo/README.md

 ### Limitations

-We experienced problem with scale and ROS 2 launch.
-With standard approach, where we used single launch file number of issues were experienced:
+We experienced a problem with scale and ROS 2 launch.
+The standard approach of a single launch file might cause the following issues:
 - Some robots were not spawned
-- Some Nav2 stacks were created in state in which they were not operational.
+- Some Nav2 stacks were created in a state in which they were not operational.

-Problem is communication in ROS 2 that were temporarly saturated.
+The problem is communication in ROS 2 which was temporarily saturated.
-Number of mechanism in ROS 2 nodes depends on assumptions that QoS for services is reliable.
+The number of mechanisms in ROS 2 nodes depends on the assumption that QoS for services is reliable.
-It could be not true for saturated system.
+It could be not true for a saturated system.
-In other words, this demo, is a great torture test for your DDS.
+In other words, this demo is a great torture test for your DDS.
-To counteract impact of those limitations, we launch system with bash scripts, and every robot has its own `screen` session.
+To counteract the impact of those limitations, we launch a system with bash scripts, and every robot has its own `screen` session.

-### Prerequisities
+### Prerequisites
 1. Two machines connected in 2.5 Gbps network locally, ideally point-to-point.
 Specification we used:
 - Intel 13th Gen Core i9-13900K
 - NVIDIA GeForce RTX 4080
 - 64 Gb of DDR4 RAM

-2. Correctly set ROS 2 domain to communicate does two machine.
+2. Correctly set ROS 2 domain to establish the communication between two machines.
 We used CycloneDDS with following config:
 ```
 <?xml version="1.0" encoding="UTF-8" ?>